vossstef/tang_nano_20k_c64/README.md

 Modem Commands:
 ATPETSCII switches the modem interpreter to communicate in native C64 PETSCII character set
-ATSCAN scan for WiFi networks..
+ATSCAN scan for WiFi networks
 ATSSID ssid,password (connects to your WIFI Access Point)
 ATD host:port (connects to a BBS)
 <1sec>+++<1sec> escape to offline mode